FChikh/iot-project/booking_system/README.md

 - **Effective Normalization and Weighting**: TOPSIS easily accommodates varying scales by normalizing data and applying weights.
 This is essential when combining continuous sensor data with binary equipment data.
 - **Clear Outcome**: The algorithm produces a **closeness coefficient** for each room, allowing for a transparent and interpretable rank order based on both environmental and equipment criteria.

-## 4. Rationale Behind the Weight Selection
+## 4. Motivation Behind the Weight Selection
 The weights in the TOPSIS algorithm were carefully chosen based on the following priorities:

 - **Higher Importance of Equipment Data**: